 Switch to a Cheaper Deal

 The average UK household overpays for their energy to the tune of £220 per year, even after the introduction of the energy price cap in 2019 designed to help you save.
 Don’t be one of them!
-Let The Money Pig help you to pay what you should do for your energy.
+Make sure you only pay what you should do for your energy.

 Tell Us Your Details

-With your postcode, details about your home and your energy usage, we’ll show you the best energy deals available to you in a matter of minutes.
+With your postcode, details about your home and your energy usage, we will help you find the best energy deals available to you in a matter of minutes.

-Compare energy deals, choose a provider, and begin the process of switching your energy with The Money Pig today.
+Compare energy deals, choose a provider, and begin the process of switching your energy today.

 How Do You Provide My Energy Quote?

-To provide you with an accurate set of energy quotes, we’ll ask you to tell us some details about yourself, your home, and your energy usage.
-We’ll need to know:
+To help you find an accurate set of energy quotes, you will need to provide some details about yourself, your home, and your energy usage.
+You will need:

 Different energy providers will be available in different areas.
 At the same time, their prices might be slightly different from place to place, too.
-By telling us your postcode, we can show you the energy deals available to you.
+By inputting your postcode, you will only see the energy deals available to you.

 Details About Your Home

 One of the most significant factors to determine energy usage is the size of your home.
-We’ll ask you how many rooms and bedrooms your home has.
-If you don’t know how much energy you use, this will help us provide you with an estimate and show you relevant quotes.
+You may be asked how many rooms and bedrooms your home has.
+If you don’t know how much energy you use, this will help to provide you with an estimate and show you relevant quotes.

 Your Current Energy Provider & Tariff

-By telling us your current energy provider and the tariff you’re on, we can show you deals that will work out cheaper.
+By detailing your current energy provider and the tariff you’re on, you can be shown cheaper deals.

 Your Energy Usage

-When we know your energy usage, our energy comparison tool will compare unit prices across a range of providers to work out what you’ll pay.
-If you’ve told us about your current provider, we can show you how much you’ll save.
+When you know your energy usage, the energy comparison tool will compare unit prices across a range of providers to work out what you’ll pay.
+If you’ve told them about your current provider, the tool can show you how much you’ll save.